Geometric Fluctuation of Conformal Hilbert Spaces and Multiple Graviton Modes in Fractional Quantum Hall Effect: Discussion

-For systems when the LL mixing is negligible (e.g. with strong magnetic field), our calculation shows that short-range interaction (e.g. the Coulomb interaction in the LLL) can at most resolve two GMs both for abelian and non-Abelian FQH phases, and we have not found any exceptions.
-The universality of such results is due to the algebraic structure of the Laughlin CHSs, and to clearly resolve the two GMs, we prefer to have the effective interaction to be as short-range as possible.
-Formally if we expand the realistic two-body interaction in the Haldane PP basis, we should aim to have the ratio consecutive PP coefficients (i.e. the ratio of the coefficient of $\hat V_i^{\text{2bdy}}$ over that of $\hat V_{i+1}^{\text{2bdy}}$) to be large.
-This can be achieved by screening of electron-electron interaction, or by increasing the sample thickness in experiments.
+For systems when the LL mixing is negligible (e.g., with a strong magnetic field), our calculation shows that short-range interaction (e.g., the Coulomb interaction in the LLL) can at most resolve two GMs both for abelian and non-Abelian FQH phases, and we have not found any exceptions.
+The universality of such results is due to the algebraic structure of the Laughlin CHSs.
+To resolve the two GMs clearly, we prefer to have the effective interaction be as short-range as possible.
+Formally if we expand the realistic two-body interaction in the Haldane PP basis, we should aim to have the ratio consecutive PP coefficients (i.e., the ratio of the coefficient of $\hat V_i^{\text{2bdy}}$ over that of $\hat V_{i+1}^{\text{2bdy}}$) to be large.
+This can be achieved by screening electron-electron interaction or by increasing the sample thickness in experiments.
 In particular, Jain states at $\nu=N/(2nN+1)$ with $N>1$, as well as PH conjugate states at $\nu= 2(n-k)/(2(n-k)(2k+1)+1)$ with $k>0$, will all have two GMs.
-Numerical calculations also show such short range interactions favour the incompressibility of these FQH states, as compared to the bare Coulomb interaction.
+Numerical calculations also show that short-range interactions favor the incompressibility of these FQH states compared to the bare Coulomb interaction.